 proposals for special electronic issues on topics that

-scope of the journal.
-As IJCSA is only able to publish
+fall within the scope of the journal.
+As IJCSA is only

 Special issues of IJCSA should offer